pyusb/pyusb/README.rst

 Introduction
 ============

-The PyUSB module provides Python with easy access to the host machine's Universal Serial Bus (USB) system.
+The PyUSB module provides for Python easy access to the host machine's Universal Serial Bus (USB) system.

-Until 0.4 version, PyUSB used to be a thin wrapper aroung libusb.
+Until 0.4 version, PyUSB used to be a thin wrapper over libusb.
 With 1.0 version, things changed considerably.
 Now PyUSB is an API rich, backend neutral Python USB module easy to use.